-Modern porcelain tiles are the most popular flooring materials across the world replacing all other traditional flooring products such as marble, travertine, hardwood, laminate, engineered wood, and even industrial cement look floors.
-They look just like the real thing at a lower cost.
-They are easy to maintain and durable.
-Besides, large format porcelain tiles have been bringing a more spacious feel to our living spaces.
+Modern porcelain tiles are the most popular flooring materials across the world replacing all other traditional flooring products such as marble, travertine, hardwood and even industrial cement look floors.
+Thanks to the inkjet technology, today tiles look just like natural materials.
+Besides, they cost less and require almost no maintenance.

 According to science textbooks and dictionaries: ceramics are nonmetallic and inorganic solids that aren’t metal or based on carbon compounds.